10 Downing Street: Rebuilding: 1960–1990

 By the middle of the 20th century, Number 10 was falling apart again.
 The deterioration had been obvious for some time.
 The number of people allowed in the upper floors was limited for fear the bearing walls would collapse.
 The staircase had sunk several inches; some steps were buckled and the balustrade was out of alignment.
 Dry rot was widespread throughout.
 The interior wood in the Cabinet Room's double columns was like sawdust.
 Skirting boards, doors, sills and other woodwork were riddled and weakened with disease.
 After reconstruction had begun, miners dug down into the foundations and found that the huge wooden beams supporting the house had decayed.

 In 1958, a committee under the chairmanship of the Earl of Crawford and Balcarres was appointed by Harold Macmillan to investigate the condition of the house and make recommendations.
 In the committee's report there was some discussion of tearing down the building and constructing an entirely new residence but because the prime minister's home had become an icon of British architecture like Windsor Castle, Buckingham Palace and the Houses of Parliament, the committee recommended that Number 10 (and Numbers 11 and 12) should be rebuilt using as much of the original materials as possible.
 The interior would be photographed, measured, disassembled, and restored.
-A new foundation with deep pilings would be laid and the original buildings reassembled on top of it, allowing for much needed expansion and modernisation.
+A new foundation with deep piles would be laid and the original buildings reassembled on top of it, allowing for much needed expansion and modernisation.
 Any original materials that were beyond repair – such as the pair of double columns in the Cabinet Room – would be replicated in detail.
 This was a formidable undertaking: the three buildings contained over 200 rooms spread out over five floors.

 The architect Raymond Erith carried out the design for this painstaking work and the contractor that undertook it was John Mowlem & Co.
 The Times reported initially that the cost for the project would be £400,000.
 After more careful studies were completed, it was concluded that the "total cost was likely to be £1,250,000" and the work would take two years to complete.
 In the end, the cost was close to £3,000,000 and the work took almost three years due in large part to 14 labour strikes.
 There were also delays when archaeological excavations uncovered important artefacts dating from Roman, Saxon and medieval times.
 Macmillan lived in Admiralty House during the reconstruction.